Definition of Rust HashMap

 Example #8

-This program demonstrates the Rust Hashmap where the reference to the collection of fruits do not match and hence cannot provide the exact reference as shown in the output.
+This program demonstrates the Rust Hashmap where the reference to the fruit collection does not match and hence cannot provide the exact reference shown in the output.

 Code: